-SYLLABUS QUIZ
+SYLLABUS QUIZ 5 POINTS

-At the start of the course you need to pass a syllabus quiz.
+At the start of the course, you need to pass a syllabus quiz.
 This quiz may be taken multiple times until you score 100%, and there is no time limit within the quiz.
 It is open syllabus.
 You must take this quiz to continue with the rest of the course.

-QUIZZES (11)
+QUIZZES(2) 10 points each